Best Light Therapy Lamps

 The Aurora LightPad Max is my pick for the brightest SAD lamp!

-If you’re looking for something that’s going to match a fairly sunny day, but is still comfortable enough to use for an extended period, this is the one.
+This is the one if you’re looking for something that will match a fairly sunny day but is still comfortable enough to use for an extended period.

 The Max puts out around 31,000 lux at 1 foot with a glare of only 400!
 That means it’s certainly getting to that uncomfortable range, but many people (including myself) can push it to this number.

-Its color temperature of 6500K ensures that there’s plenty of effective blue light in there as well contributing to its high CLA of around 63,000.
+Its color temperature of 6500K ensures plenty of effective blue light, contributing to its high CLA of around 63,000.

-If you’d like a more in-depth review of the LightPad Max as well as the other Alaska Northern Light lamps you can read that here.
+You can read a more in-depth review of the LightPad Max and the other Alaska Northern Light lamps here.

 Aurora LightPad Max